gdg-work/OTUS_hw01-process_nginx_log/README.md

- A program for learning Python.
+ # A program for parsing NGinx logs.

  The task is to parse NGinx log file with additional 'response time' field at the lines end and compute some statistics.

- Directory structure:
+## Directory structure:

 ```
 .